 She informed Croix about something called dream fuel energy, which allows the caster to turn their audience’s dreams into powerful magic.
 But as a side effect, the target loses a good portion of their magical talent, and you can probably guess where things go from here.

 Akko learns that the reason she struggles with magic is the fault of her idol, the person who inspired her dream of becoming a witch, and this revelation is extremely tragic for the poor girl.
 Seeing her face and voice completely devoid of that trademark joy really broke my heart, but an unsuspecting friend helped bring her back from the darkness.

-And speaking of which, Akko’s magic is noticeably improved from the first season.
+And speaking of which, Akko’s magic has seen a ton of improvement.
 Although she still can’t fly a broom, her proficiency with the metamorphosis magic is commendable, and it becomes her trademark spell.
 Special mention goes to the show’s final episode, which shows Akko using consecutive transformations without missing a beat.

 Another important character is Professor Ursula, or Shiny Chariot.
 Chariot and Croix were best friends at Luna Nova, with Croix being hailed as a witch prodigy.
 Croix was sure that she would be the one to complete the seven words and obtain the world altering magic, the Grand Triskellion.
 In a surprise twist of fate, the Shiny Rod chose Chariot, leading to Croix fostering resentment for her friend.

 In the present, Chariot is doing everything in her power to stop Croix’s plans, all while trying to nurture and protect Akko.
 Chariot is somewhat of an action hero.
 It is our first time seeing what she can really do with magic, and the sight is nothing short of amazing.
 Even without magic, Chariot is extremely physically fit, and is capable of making daring leaps and drop kicking monsters with a ferocious impact.